 There are mainly four types of cataract that occur to a human eye other than age-related cataracts.
 They are:

-● Secondary cataract: As the name suggests, this type of cataracts develop from secondary conditions like the eye surgery of glaucoma, or due to other health-related problems like diabetes, high steroid intake.
+Secondary Cataract: As the name suggests, this type of cataracts develop from secondary conditions like the eye surgery of glaucoma, or due to other health-related problems like diabetes, high steroid intake.

-● Traumatic cataract: A severe eye injury can make it the eye more vulnerable to catch a cataract.
+Traumatic Cataract: A severe eye injury can make it the eye more vulnerable to catch a cataract.

-● Radiation cataract: Exposure to several harmful radiations can lead to cataract formation.
+Radiation Cataract: Exposure to several harmful radiations can lead to cataract formation.

-● Congenital cataract: Cataract that is present from birth, most often present in both eyes.
+Congenital Cataract: Cataract that is present from birth, most often present in both eyes.
 Congenital cataract may not greatly affect vision, but if it does, cataract surgery may be needed.

 The doctor first administers regional anaesthesia in order to numb the site of operation.
 As the anaesthesia starts kicking in and the area becomes numb, the eye surgeon begins by making a small incision in the cornea at the front.
 After the cut is made, the doctor then inserts a small probing device into it which uses the ultrasound, thereby breaking up the cloudy formation in the lens into tiny pieces which are eventually sucked out.
 The eye surgeon then inserts the artificial lens through the cut.
 The news lens inserted also has a capsule which holds it in place.
 The lens is first folded when inserted through the cut.
 After it enters the eye, the doctor adjusts it to unfold it.
 The entire cataract surgery procedure takes about 30 minutes.
 And patients can be discharged the same day.

 The recovery from cataract surgery can take up to a few days before you resume your daily activities.
 The activities to avoid during the first one-week post cataract surgery are:

 CureIndia helps you choose the right doctor for your medical treatment.
 Most of the doctors in our associated hospitals have been internationally trained and are active members of many international medical councils and associations.

 Let's hear from some of the most reputed doctor's for Cataract Surgery treatment in India.